Sethu-Light/blank-app/README.md

-# 🎈 Url Shortner Applicatiom
+# 🎈 Url Shortner Application

 A simple Streamlit app template for you to modify!